What a Friend We Have in Jesus

 Dump the Bosses Off Your Back (by John Brill; DT, DUMPBOSS)

-NOTES: According to Johnson, author Joseph Medlicott Scriven had two fiancees die shortly before marriage.
+NOTES [714 words]: According to Johnson, author Joseph Medlicott Scriven had two fiancees die shortly before marriage.
 He ended up writing this, in 1855, for his mother.
 According to Stulken, p.
 469, it was first published in Social Hymns, Original and Selected in 1865.

 Stulken, p.
 470, says that Scriven was subject to depression, and at one time tried to devote his entire life to Christian service (not a rare thing for the depressed).
 His death in 1886 was the result of drowning; it is possible that he committed suicide, but this cannot be proved or disproved.
+It is perhaps noteworthy that one of the women he hoped to marry also perished by drowning (Rudin, p.
+50).

 Reynolds, p.
 422, says that Scriven was born in County Down, Ireland, and in 1835 went to Trinity College, Dublin, but two years later joined the military, only to give it up due to poor health and return to Trinity, where he earned a degree in 1842.
-He moved to Ontario, Canada in 1844, and worked as a teaher and tutor, as well as devoting time to the handicapped and destitute.
+He moved to Ontario, Canada in 1844, and worked as a teacher and tutor, as well as devoting time to the handicapped and destitute.
 It was in Ontario that he drowned himself forty years later.

 According to Reynolds, p.
 238, the tune "CONVERSE, sometimes called ERIE, was composed by Charles C. Converse in 1868, and first appeared in Silver Wings, compiled by Karl Reden (Boston, Oliver Ditson, 1870, No. 98), where the tune is credited to Reden, a pseudonym of Converse."
-(It looks to me as if "Karl Reden" is German for "Charles Converse," as "Wurzel" is German for [George F.] Root; Karl of course is German for Charles, and the root "Rede" (which still survives in English as an archaic word for "counsel") can mean "CONVERSation."
+(It looks to me as if "Karl Reden" is German for "Charles Converse," as "Wurzel" is German for [George F.] Root; Karl of course is German for Charles, and the root "Rede" (which still survives in English as an archaic word for "counsel") can mean "CONVERSation.")

 Converse, according to Reynolds, p.
 287, was born in Warren, Massachusetts, in 1832 and educated in Elmira, New York.
 He visited Germany in the late 1850s, where he studied music.
 He gained a law degree in 1861 (McKim, p.
 281, says he graduated law school in 1861 but that he received his Doctor of Law degree in 1895; he had refused a Doctor of Music degree).
 In addition to hymn tunes, he wrote two symphonies and sundry oratorios and lesser classical works.
 He died in Highwood, New Jersey, in 1918.
 If he ever did anything worth remembering other than write this tune, I haven't found it.